-And whether you’re new to Bowie, or already a fan, the fresh light on the Thin White Duke reminds us how much we love albums like The Rise and Fall of Ziggy Stardust and the Spiders From Mars and Aladdin Sane, as well as one record many people seem to have forgotten: 1973’s Pin Ups.
+Whether you’re new to Bowie, or already a fan, every new release, reinvention, and re-appreciation of the Thin White Duke inevitably sends us back his brilliant run of albums in the ’70s, including The Rise and Fall of Ziggy Stardust and the Spiders From Mars and Aladdin Sane, and one record many people seem to have forgotten: 1973’s Pin Ups.
 We feel like it’s our mission at Trunkworthy to turn you on to (or remind you of) one of the greatest Spiders from Mars albums of all time.

 Pin Ups was hatched as a way to introduce Bowie’s audience to songs recorded by fellow English acts he loved, including Pink Floyd, The Mojos, Them, Pretty Things and The Easybeats.
 “These songs are among my favourites from the’64-’67 period of London,” he wrote in the liner notes.